att/rcloud/doc/1.3/guidoc/doc.md

 <a name="mini.html"></a>
 ##### mini.html
 Unlike notebook.R, mini.html URLs open an R session via a Websocket and keep it open.
-Mini.html notebooks MUST have a function named “rcw.result()“ defined, as that is what mini.html tries to execute upon instantiation.
+Mini.html notebooks MUST have a function named `rcw.result()` defined, as that is what mini.html tries to execute upon instantiation.
 Because the R session is kept open, users or processes can interact with the R session while the websocket is kept open.

 [Top](#TOP)